munawarb/NVDA-Time-Zoner/README.md

 ## Change Log

+### Version 1.03, released on 03/20/2020
+- The add-on no longer crashes if the default timezone can't be set.
+- Fixed an issue with relative links in the documentation.

 ### Version 1.02, released on 03/18/2020
 - When installing a new version of this add-on, the settings from a previous installation are no longer lost.
 - Other changes to conform to NVDA add-on standard compliance.